 FAQs for Graduate Students

-Yes, your application can be reviewed based on copies of documents you have submitted.
+In most cases, your application can be reviewed using the copies of documents you have submitted.
+For international students, please visit the Graduate Student Admissions page to learn more about country-specific transcript requirements.
 Remember, any documents you submit are considered copies and once you are accepted, you must submit the final official documents.

 All application statuses will be updated and released on your application in the Admissions Portal.

-Graduate tuition at New York Tech for the 2023-2024 academic year will be $1540 per credit.
+For graduate tuition, discounted tuition programs, and special tuition rates at New York Tech, please visit Graduate Tuition and Fees.
 You will pay tuition based on the number of credits you take each semester.
-There may be a slight increase in tuition of 4-6% every Fall.
-For discounted tuition programs and special tuition rates, please visit Graduate Tuition & Fees.
+There may be a slight increase in tuition of 4-6% every fall.

 Learn more about private scholarships.